Frank Ellis’ profile

 - The Years Between, Orange Tree Theatre, Richmond, Orange Tree Theatre, 7th September – 6th October 2007

-- A Matter of Life and Death, based on the film by Michael Powell and Emeric Pressburger, adapted by Tom Morris and Emma Rice, Olivier Theatre, National Theatre, Kneehigh Theatre/National Theatre, 2007
+- A Matter of Life and Death, based on the film by Michael Powell and Emeric Pressburger, Olivier Theatre, National Theatre, Kneehigh Theatre/National Theatre, 2007

 - The Pirates of Penzance, Orange Tree Theatre, Richmond and Orange Tree Theatre, Richmond, Orange Tree Theatre, 20th December 2006 – 10th February 2007